brandlewco/blumberg-law/content/pages/index.md

       <div class="flex flex-col lg:flex-row justify-between items-start gap-12
       text-base text-left font-sans">

-      <div>At Blumberg & Associates, you’ll find the representation you need to
+      <p>At Blumberg & Associates, you’ll find the representation you need to
       get the best outcome available in your Arizona criminal law matter.
 We believe every person accused of a crime deserves fair treatment and an effective defense by a skilled and knowledgeable criminal defense lawyer.